kura-labs-org/K8s_ASGMT/README.md

 </html>
 ```
 2. After knowing where your files are located in your system, open the Command Prompt or Terminal.
 Now open use the cd command to enter into the directory.
+As shown above I have two files called
+"Dockerfile" and requirements.txt.
+To run an application on Docker, these two files are needed.
 ```

-3. Create a Dockerfile:
+3.

+4. To create a Dockerfile enter the following:

 FROM python:3.10
 COPY ./requirements.txt requirements.txt